ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 MOSIP supports standard time for timestamps of authentication requests and responses
 1. The timestamp of the Authentication, e-KYC, OTP trigger requests and responses will support IS0-8601 standard.
-2. The TSPs in a country are expected to send the timestamp (reqTime) in the request in UTC with time zone
+2. The partners in a country are expected to send the timestamp (reqTime) in the request in UTC with time zone
 3. MOSIP returns the timestamp (resTime) in the response in UTC with Time zone

 #### B. Locate the UIN of the resident in the Auth database so that the individual can be authenticated